German firm behind goal-line technology looks beyond World Cup

 GoalControl is looking at other applications.
 The software can help to establish whether a player was offside or not.

-The English Premier League adopted goal-line technology this past season when it started using a system supplied by Hawk-Eye, a British-based company owned by Sony (6758.T).
+The English Premier League adopted goal-line technology this past season when it started using a system supplied by Hawk-Eye, a British-based company owned by Sony.

 The 36 German clubs from the first and second soccer division rejected the introduction of the technology in March because of the technology's cost.